 At this point in her career, she had become very famous and successful and in 1699 was offered membership into the Confrerie Pictura in The Hague as recognition for her contributions to art.
-She was the first woman to receive this honor.
+She was the first woman to receive this honour.
 As a mother of ten children, she must have had a very busy life, but nevertheless, she continued to paint until her death at the proud age of 86.

 Although women like Maria van Oosterwijck and Rachel Ruysch had a great influence in the painting world, there is one woman who managed to make quite a big impression.
 In 1633, Judith Leyster (1609-1660) was the first woman in the Western world to be recognized as a master painter.

 It is quite a mystery how she developed into a painter since she did not come from an artistic family.
 At the age of nineteen, she was already known in her hometown of Haarlem as a highly talented, young woman that could compete with the best male painters of her time.
 In 1633, she was admitted to the Guild of Saint Luke of Artisans, making her the first woman to be recognised as a master painter.

 Her style is very similar to that of Frans Hals and some of her works were once wrongly assigned to him.
 Since Judith signed her works with only the letter “J”, it was also rumoured that Frans Hals might have had an unknown brother by the name of Jan.